joequant/scms/doc/README.md

 # Documentation

-## Format
+## Format - Markdown

 The documentation herein is either in PDF or MarkDown (md) form.

-Where possible, use md format as this is versionable.
+Where possible, use md format as this is versionable--specifically Github Flavoured Markdown (GFM).

-To preview the md, use http://jbt.github.io/markdown-editor/#.
+To preview the md, use http://tmpvar.com/markdown.html.

+The specifications for GFM MD, refer to: https://help.github.com/articles/github-flavored-markdown/

-## Graph
+## Graph - DOT

 When possible, graphs are to be in DOT language format (www.graphviz.org).